Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Model description

 Note that other high-fidelity simulation tools exist for buildings, e.g.\ TRNSYS, EnergyPlus, ESP-r, IDA ICE; see \cite{CraHan:08,ShaBin:14} for a complete review.
 However, compared to Modelica, these software tools lack in modularity and flexibility for prototyping and simulating new technologies \cite{AndSae:18}.
-Moreover, the choice of Modelica is dictated by the need of having a grey-box kind of model due to necessity of estimating certain parameters of the model of the building, which are not known a priori.
-Indeed, as explained in \cite{DeCMag:16}, whereas the aforementioned tools are white-box models that base the model only on prior physical knowledge of the building, Modelica is a grey-box modeling method that is ideal for a situation in which prior knowledge of the building is not comprehensive enough for satisfactory white-box modeling.
+Moreover, in our particular setting, we have data available from the buildings to be controlled that allows us to estimate the parameters of the building.
+However, the data is not comprehensive enough for satisfactory white-box modeling.
+Therefore, as highlighted in \cite{DeCMag:16}, we adopt a grey-box model due to necessity of estimating certain parameters of the model of the building that are not known a priori.
+Whereas in the aforementioned white-box modeling tools it could in theory be possible to calibrate the parameters of the model, the lack of a more detailed physical knowledge of the building makes the choice of a white-box model, for our specific setting, less desirable.
 Lastly, note that Modelica is an open-source tool, making it particularly appealing for commercial applications.
 For more advantages of using Modelica for HVAC systems we refer to \cite{Wet:09}.

 \begin{remark} Note that, as mentioned in \cite{DeCMag:16}, the actual difference between white-box and grey-box models does not depend on the complexity of the model.
 For instance, even a single-state model can be a white-box model if all its parameters can be determined based solely on physical knowledge.
 However, a white-box model becomes grey when one or more of its parameters are estimated based on a fitting of the model to measurement data, irrespectively of the complexity of the white-box model. \end{remark}